DePauw Tigers: Swimming and diving

 The men's swimming and diving team have won eight total conference championships in their history, and six while in the SCAC.

 The women's swimming and diving team finished ninth overall in the 2008 NCAA championships.

 Tennis

 The women's tennis team have made eight NCAA team appearances and have won three SCAC team championships.
 Additionally, DePauw also won the 2007 NCAA singles championship.

 The men's tennis team have made 15 NCAA team appearances, were the NCAA quarterfinalists in 2007, and have won three SCAC team championships.

 Track and field

 The men's track and field team have won six SCAC team championships and two NCAA individual championships.

 The women's track and field team have won three SCAC team championships.

 Volleyball

-DePauw's volleyball team have made three NCAA appearances and have been SCAC runners up five times in their history.
+DePauw's volleyball team have made three NCAA appearances and have been SCAC runners up five times in program history.